Welcome / Bienvenido

 They Danced for the Flesh

-When God stopped being the superhuman source of meaning for our lives, we did not make the effort to give meaning to our lives on our own; we simply sought new superhuman sources of meaning.
-In this way, we kept our religious fervor…
+When God no longer fulfilled the role of the superhuman source of meaning in our lives, we did not try to give our lives meaning on our own, but instead merely sought out new superhuman sources of meaning.
+In this way we maintained our religious fervor…

 Stay in Touch